 Procedures used in hiring persons wholly or partially supported by Title III funds will be identical to those currently in practice at the University.
 The same approvals are required as would be required in hiring persons supported by institutional funds.
+A representative from the Title III Office must be included in all search committees used in the hiring process of Title III supported (partially or fully) positions.

-Time Reporting and Record Keeping
+Time & Effort Reporting and Record Keeping